MicrosoftLearning/MB-335-Dynamics-365-Supply-Chain-Management-Expert/Instructions/Labs/M4 Configure production control_masterplanning.md

 #### Steps

-**Note: Before the execution of this task, credit management needs to be disabled.
-Complete the following steps:**
+Before the execution of this task, credit management needs to be disabled.
+Complete the following steps:

 1. Open the **Sales and marketing \> Customers \> All customers** module.